XMegaForArduino/arduino/README.md

 to the following:

-  Portions of this work have been used by permission from the XMegaForArduino project and are Copyright (c) 2015 by S.F.T.
+&nbsp;&nbsp;Portions of this work have been used by permission from the XMegaForArduino<br>
+&nbsp;&nbsp;project and are Copyright (c) 2015 by S.F.T.
 Inc. - all rights reserved

 So if you simply included portions of the 'clock setup' code for the XMEGA